sqldelight/sqldelight/docs/index.md

 );
 ```

-It generates typesafe code for any labeled SQL statements.
+and generates typesafe code to run your SQL statements and queries.

 ![intro.gif](images/intro.gif)